MicrosoftDocs/power-automate-docs/articles/teams/teams-app-create.md

     A confirmation page that states that your flow was created successfully appears.

 1. To complete flow creation, select **Done**.
-1. You can manage your flows from Workflows in Teams or in Power Automate.
-To open Workflows in Teams to manage your flows, select **Manage workflows** in the **Save time with Workflows** section.
+1. You can manage your flows from the Workflows app in Teams or in Power Automate.
+To open the Workflows app in Teams to manage your flows, select **Manage workflows** in the **Save time with Workflows** section.

     :::image type="content" source="media/teams-app-create/save-time.png" alt-text="Screenshot of the 'Save time with Workflows' section.":::